jariz/homeassistant-basestation/README.md

 - Ensure [HACS](https://hacs.xyz) is installed.
 - Go to Community -> Frontend -> press the three dots (top right corner of screen) -> Custom repositories and add the following information:
   - Add custom repository URL: https://github.com/jariz/homeassistant-basestation
-  - Category: `Integration
+  - Category: `Integration`
   - Press add.
   - Now in the repository overview, click install next to this repo.

-## Install a Bluetooth Backend
+## Will it run?

 Before configuring Home Assistant you need a Bluetooth backend and the MAC address of your basestation.
 Depending on your operating system, you may have to configure the proper Bluetooth backend for your system:

-- On [Home Assistant](https://home-assistant.io/hassio/installation/): Will work out of the box.
+- On [Home Assistant](https://home-assistant.io/hassio/installation/): integration works out of the box.
 - On [Home Assistant Container](https://home-assistant.io/docs/installation/docker/): Works out of the box with `--net=host` and properly configured Bluetooth on the host.
 - On other Linux systems:
   - Install the `bluepy` library (via pip).
 When using a virtual environment, make sure to install the library in the right one.